-- by plane, but only if your refugee claim was rejected in the US and you're being removed from there
+- by plane, but only if your refugee claim was rejected in the U.S. and you're being removed from there

 Risks of entering Canada between official ports of entry

 If you say that you want to make a refugee claim, an officer will interview you.
-They will check for health or security concerns, confirm your identity, decide if you're eligible to make a refugee claim, and decide if they need to detain you.
+They'll check for health or security concerns and confirm who you are.
+They'll also decide if you're eligible to make a refugee claim and if they need to detain you.

 Already in Canada

 If you wait too long before you make your claim, it might seem like you're not really afraid to return to your country.

-If you don't make a refugee claim and the police or CBSA learn that you're in Canada without status, they can arrest and detain you.
+If you don't make a refugee claim and the police or CBSA learns that you're in Canada without status, they can arrest and detain you.
 If CBSA makes a against you before you make a refugee claim, you won't be eligible to make a refugee claim.
 But you can still apply for a Pre-Removal Risk Assessment (PRRA).